ahshawky/blender-osm/individual_trees.md

 ### 3D models for trees
 I suggest to to place all tree models in a single .blend file.
 The name of the Blender object and Blender mesh for a tree should reflect the name of the genus or the species and how detailed the tree model is.
 A user can provide his own .blend file with tree models which must follow the convention for naming.

-### Placement on the terrain
-Use [bpy.types.Object.ray_cast(..)](https://www.blender.org/api/blender_python_api_current/bpy.types.Object.html#bpy.types.Object.ray_cast) or [mathutils.bvhtree.BVHTree.ray_cast(..)](https://www.blender.org/api/blender_python_api_current/mathutils.bvhtree.html#mathutils.bvhtree.BVHTree.ray_cast)?
-To be decided in terms of performance.
-Probably the latter one should be faster due to only one initialization instead of initialization overhead on each call for the former one.

 ### Implemenation details

+Create a _TreeManager_ class with _parseNode(self, element, elementId)_ and _parseWay(self, element, elementId)_.
+Those methods are responsible for checking if the related OSM node or way is valid.

+Create a _TreeRenderer_ class (probaly derived from _renderer.Renderer_ class) resposible for loading or reusing the Blender mesh for a tree and placing it in the Blender scene.
+The class should have the method _render(self, node, osm)_.
+Check if the methods _preRender(self, element, layerIndex=None)_ and _postRender(self, element, layerIndex=None)_ must be overriden in the class.

 Alternatives to consider how to place a tree model:
 * Direct placement (reuse the mesh for a tree, keep the trees as separate Blender objects, apply some scale to achive random variation OR may be join all tree Blender object into the single Blender object)
 * Use Blender particles: create a proxy Blender mesh where each vertex corresponds to the position of a tree; then apply Blender particles to the proxy Blender object; in the Blender particles check how to achive random variation
 * Use Blender DupliVerts: create a proxy Blender mesh like for in the case of Blender particles.
 Random variation doesn't seem to be possible

 For the case of direct placement see _building/roof/RoofMesh.render(..)_ how to load a Blender mesh and reuse the existing mesh.
 Maybe that code should be moved to _util/blender_ to be used by other code parts

+### Placement on the terrain
+Use [bpy.types.Object.ray_cast(..)](https://www.blender.org/api/blender_python_api_current/bpy.types.Object.html#bpy.types.Object.ray_cast) or [mathutils.bvhtree.BVHTree.ray_cast(..)](https://www.blender.org/api/blender_python_api_current/mathutils.bvhtree.html#mathutils.bvhtree.BVHTree.ray_cast)?
+To be decided in terms of performance.
+Probably the latter one should be faster due to only one initialization instead of initialization overhead on each call for the former one.